 Midnight sun, northern lights and polar night

-In Ilulissat, for example, the sun never sets from May 25th to July 25th.
-Midnight sun is a state of mind - time makes no sense and there is light around the clock.
-The warm nightlight and the long shadows create dreamlike sceneries.
 The winter darkness is the companion to the midnight sun and equal fascinating.
-The sun doesn't rise above the horizont and the landscape is all white from the snow and the frozen sea.
+The shortest day is 21th of December and the sun rise up for about 4 hours.
 But snow, the moon, stars and northern lights illuminate the darkness and give an unreal atmosphere.
-Northern lights (Aurora Borealis) itselfs are a sufficient reason to travel to the North.
+Northern lights (Aurora Borealis) itself are a sufficient reason to travel to the North.
 White, yellow, green and red they sweep across the sky.
 Northern lights appear all year round, but they can only be observed against a clear, dark night sky.
-A well-known legend of the Inuit relates that when the northern lights dance in the night sky, it means that the dead are playing football with a walrus skull.

 Best travel season